 - Pick up and drop the eggs

 Egg-breaking in parrots may not always be intentional.
-In fact, it can be purely accidental.
-This happens if the parrot:
+In fact, it can be accidental.
+This happens if a parrot:

 - Jumps down onto soft-shelled eggs to protect or hide them